How does Wise (formerly TransferWise) work? Guide for using Wise in Singapore

 If you’re a freelancer working with clients overseas, an entrepreneur with international customers, or a business owner paying suppliers, staff or contractors in a foreign currency, you could benefit from Wise Business.

 Open a Wise Business account online with a low one time fee of 54 SGD to get all the available features.
-Business customers get all the perks that a personal customer does - including holding and exchanging 50+ currencies with the Google rate, and getting paid like a local from 30+ countries - plus some extra business friendly bonuses to help you save even more time and money.
+Business customers get all the perks that a personal customer does - including holding and exchanging 40+ currencies with the mid-market rate, and getting paid like a local from 30+ countries - plus some extra business friendly bonuses to help you save even more time and money.

 Get a Wise Business account